3-1-1-Codeup/project/workbooks/gabby/script_v2.md

 - Imagine there is an aggressive loose dog on your street and you are unable to leave your house without being attacked.
 - You call 3-1-1 and they say they will come pick up the dog.
 - But hours turn into days and the dog is still there.
-- So you start to wonder, is timeliness an issue on just my side of town or is a department issue?
+- So you start to wonder, is timeliness an issue on a departmental level or is it just my side of town?

 # CLICK
 ### Prepare
 - To prepare our data we:

-    - merged some data variables from reasons to calling to prevent misclassification and made case status a boolean variable.
+    - merged some data variables prevent misclassification and made case status a boolean variable.
-    - We also made new features, created the target variable level_of_delay
+    - We also made new features and created the target variable which is level_of_delay
-    	- The target variable is the level of delay measures if a case is resolved very early, early, on time, late, or very late.
+    	- The target variable, level of delay, measures if a case is resolved very early, early, on time, late, or very late.
     	- This was done through binning the comparison of the number of days used to the number of days allotted for a case to be completed.

     - We handled the null values, and dropped any duplicated or unnecessary features.